-Welcome to Leeds!
-Find out where to start and what to do to help you feel settled and ready to start a new and exciting chapter of your life.
+Welcome to all our new and returning students!
+Find out where to start and what to do to help you feel settled and ready for the year ahead.

 Whether you’re a new or returning student you will need to complete student registration at the start of each academic year.
 To help you with this, we’ve provided details of what you’ll need and the registration process.